 On our last day, my team sent over a lactation consultant . . .
 What?
 Is that a thing?

-During our visit that was entirely too short, my consultant taught me how to hand express my milk.
+My consultant taught me how to hand express my milk during our visit, which was entirely too short.
 (It’s more effective than pumping during those first few days.)
-She showed me how to properly position my baby, taught me some tricks for waking him up during feedings, and how to tell when he was full.
+She showed me how to properly position my baby for breastfeeding, taught me some tricks for waking him up during feedings, and how to tell when he was full.

 She talked to me about cluster feedings and was appalled that my doctors made me supplement before they called her in to help.
 Most importantly, she taught me to speak up for my right to breastfeed.
 I felt more comfortable with that one professional while feeding my baby than with the various rotating doctors.